 The Cape Perpetua Whale Trail is only three miles south of the Overleaf Lodge & Spa.
 The cape is just over 800 feet tall, accessible by car and on foot, and is a perfect venue for whale watching.
 Experience the diverse nature and wildlife along the reserve trail from tide pools to seabirds as you explore the trail.
 Once you reach the edge, keep a sharp eye on the ocean for gray whales, orcas and humpbacks.

-Any location with an oceanic view is a potential spot for whale sightings.
+Any location with an oceanic view is a potential spot for whale sightings, including a guest room at the Overleaf Lodge (shown above).
 Binoculars are useful, but first, scan the shore to the horizon with your naked eye looking for a spout or blow, then use the binoculars for a closer look.
 Advanced whale watchers can identify the type of whale by the shape and size of the blow.
 For example, gray whales have a double blowhole, and their spouts are heart shaped.
 Orcas typically have a bushy-shaped blow, and humpback whales have a tall, column-shaped blow.
 If you see something that looks like a blow, keep watching keep in mind that some whales can dive for ten minutes or longer.

 Another way to identify cetaceans (whales, dolphins, porpoise) is by their dorsal fins and tail flukes.
 For example, gray whales have small dorsal ridges, while orcas have prominent triangular fins that can grow more than six feet on males.
 Tail flukes can be used to identify not only a species of whale, but also individual whales.
 For example, the markings on the tail flukes of humpback whales are all different.
 If you see a whale’s tail, keep your eye on that spot, because it is likely going down for a dive and it will emerge after a few minutes.